narner/UrsusHTTP/README.md

 There is a demo application in the `Ursus Demo` folder.
 You will need to open `AppDelegate.swift` and make sure `Ursus.baseURL` is set.

+The application can [authenticate](http://urbit.org/docs/arvo/internals/eyre/specification/#-1-3-authentication) your session, and [send a message](http://urbit.org/docs/arvo/internals/eyre/specification/#-1-4-messaging) to the [`%examples-click`](https://github.com/urbit/examples/tree/d3ac46d8f68335cb4dcf178e3953a829655d9a82/gall/click) application, if you have it running.

 ## Cocoapods

 Ursus can be installed by adding `pod 'Ursus', '~> 0.1'` to your `Podfile`.